bepalo/synk-v/README.md

-# Synkv
+# Cache

-A modern synchronized key-value store library for javascript runtimes.
+A fast and modern cache library for javascript runtimes.